-Ken Sachs is a member of Bodman’s Employee Benefits and Executive Compensation Practice Group and is based in the firm’s Troy and Detroit offices.
+Ken Sachs is the Chair of Bodman’s Employee Benefits and Executive Compensation Practice Group and is based in the firm’s Troy and Detroit offices.
 He has over 20 years of experience advising clients regarding their employee benefit plans, executive benefit programs and business planning.
 He also represents public and private entities concerning their corporate, fiduciary, and governance responsibilities.

 He designs, drafts, and establishes retirement plans, welfare plans, medical plans (insured and self-funded), fringe benefits (such as cafeteria plans, flexible spending accounts, health savings accounts, dependent care assistance programs, disability policies, adoption assistance and education-related plans) and various other programs provided to employees.
 He is an expert as to the administration of such plans, including the correction of administrative errors.